hmredmond/auth0-token-generator-vscode-extension/GETTING_STARTED.md

 1. Check VS Code Developer Console (`Help > Toggle Developer Tools`)
 2. Look for error messages about authentication
 3. If you see literal `${VAR_NAME}` in errors, the variable wasn't set
+4. Try the "Test Connection" button to see detailed error messages

 ---